Vanessa Ives: Reception

 The character of Vanessa Ives quickly became a favorite amongst viewers and critics.
-When comparing her to the host of pre-existing characters populating the series, BuzzFeed notes, "it's all the more impressive that Vanessa, an original creation, is the standout character," and later writes, "It's not Vanessa's ambiguous powers that make her interesting, but rather her all-too-human vulnerabilities."
-Nerdist praises Vanessa as "a woman simply not meant for corsets and archaic morality."
+When comparing her to the host of pre-existing characters populating the series, BuzzFeed notes, "it's all the more impressive that Vanessa, an original creation, is the standout character", and later writes, "It's not Vanessa's ambiguous powers that make her interesting, but rather her all-too-human vulnerabilities."
+Nerdist praises Vanessa as "a woman simply not meant for corsets and archaic morality".
 Salon commended the character, writing, "The coup de grace, of course, was Vanessa Ives.
 Courted by the devil from outside and haunted by the devil within, she was the series' unabashed icon.
 Anchored by a tour de force performance by Eva Green, Vanessa hides almost endless complexity."

 Eva Green's performance received widespread acclaim.
-Speaking of her performance in the first-season episode "Seancé," IndieWire writes, "The way she contorts not just her body – in gruesome, if not traditional movements – but her lips, as they spit out vile voices not her own, is positively haunting."
+Speaking of her performance in the first-season episode "Séance", IndieWire writes, "The way she contorts not just her body – in gruesome, if not traditional movements – but her lips, as they spit out vile voices not her own, is positively haunting."
 The A.V.
-Club describes Green as "a fearless actress who has no time for pedestrian concerns about vanity or what some might consider to be over the top."
-Praising the episode "A Blade of Grass," from the third season, Den of Geek writes, "The Vanessa episodes are most often the strongest in their respective seasons, mostly because they serve to showcase Green's complete embodiment of the character."
+Club describes Green as "a fearless actress who has no time for pedestrian concerns about vanity or what some might consider to be over the top".
+Praising the episode "A Blade of Grass", from the third season, Den of Geek writes, "The Vanessa episodes are most often the strongest in their respective seasons, mostly because they serve to showcase Green's complete embodiment of the character."
 Eric Diaz of Nerdist, reflecting upon the end of the series, wrote, "Eva Green as Vanessa Ives was really a Master Class in acting, and hopefully someone will give her a damn Emmy this time."

 In 2016, Eva Green was nominated for Golden Globe Award for Best Performance by an Actress in a Television Series – Drama.